ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

    Specifies the base URL of the build server to install from.
    This is probably only useful when testing changes to the build server.

-.. option:: --config-file <config-file>

-   Specifies a YAML configuration file that contains provider specific configuration.
-   See the acceptance testing section above for the required configuration options.
-   If the configuration contains a ``metadata`` key, the contents will be added as metadata of the created nodes, if the provider supports it.

-.. option:: --keep

-   Keep VMs around, if the tests fail.

 To see the supported values for each option, run: